jaspector

 Master fee schedule also lists a civic pay service fee line and notes technology fees on permits

-How to Schedule
+How to schedule

-Typical inspection sequence: Submit permit application and required plans, obtain permit issuance, complete one or more inspections depending on project type and complexity, then finalize permit.
+Typical sequence: Submit permit application and required plans, obtain permit issuance, complete one or more inspections depending on project type and complexity, then finalize permit.

-Do I need a building permit in Poteet, TX?
+01 Do I need a building permit in Poteet, TX?

 The city says no person may erect, construct, enlarge, add to, alter, replace, improve, remove, install, convert, demolish, equip, use, occupy, or maintain a structure or building service equipment without first obtaining a permit.
 This applies to residential, commercial, and industrial structures or improvements, whether temporary or permanent.

-How much does a building permit cost in Poteet, TX?
+02 How much does a building permit cost in Poteet, TX?

+Building permit fees in Poteet, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $15 tech fee for all permits.
 Fees are calculated as: Mostly square-foot or flat-fee based.
 Examples from the published fee schedule include commercial new or remodel work at $2.00 per square foot, residential new at $1.75 per square foot, residential remodel or additions at $1.25 per square foot..
 Plan check fee: 55 percent of permit fees.

-How do I apply for a building permit in Poteet, TX?
+03 How do I apply for a building permit in Poteet, TX?

-1. Obtain the applicable permit form from city hall, customer service clerks, or the city's permit page.
+To apply for a building permit in Poteet, TX, follow these steps: 1.
+Obtain the applicable permit form from city hall, customer service clerks, or the city's permit page.
 2. Complete the fillable PDF permit application and return it to city hall or by email.
 3. Submit the required plan set and project documents.
 Residential projects require architectural plans with construction type, foundation type, square footage, elevation, property-line distances, applicable MEP plans, and site plan.
 Commercial projects require sealed and stamped plans plus driveway or access plan, parking plan, asbestos inspection report if applicable, and site development permits and plans.
 4. The city reviews the application and may issue some complete permits the same day.
 The city states incomplete applications will be denied.
 5. Complete required inspections and keep the permit active.
 The city says permits are good for 6 months.

-How long does it take to get a building permit in Poteet, TX?
+04 How long does it take to get a building permit in Poteet, TX?

-What work is exempt from building permits in Poteet, TX?
+05 What work is exempt from building permits in Poteet, TX?

-How do I schedule a building inspection in Poteet, TX?
+06 How do I schedule a building inspection in Poteet, TX?

-Other cities in Atascosa County
+Other jurisdictions in Atascosa County.

-View all Atascosa County jurisdictions →
+All Atascosa County jurisdictions →